2401 E. Broad Street

 We're glad you're here.

 Since 1938, St. John's Church Foundation has been charged with the preservation of St. John's Church, now a National Historic Landmark.
-Our Educational Programs, Special Events, Visitor Center and Gift Shop, and donations from visitors from all over the world support us in this goal.
+Our tours, special events, living history reenactments and donations from all over the world support us in this goal.

 Mark Holmburg of CBS News covers our Anniversary Liberty or Death Reenactment at St. John's Church.